hse1223/Fitted-Distributional-Evaluation/README.md

 # Fitted-Distributional-Evaluation
 These codes are for the paper &lt;A Principled Path to Fitted Distributional Evaluation> that is accepted by NeurlIPS 2025.
+Following image represents the progress of estimation throughout iterations.
+Using one of our FDE (fitted distributional evaluation) methods called Energy FDE, our estimation (yellow histogram) converges towards the true distribution (blue histogram).

 <img width="1990" height="421" alt="Breakout_combined" src="https://github.com/user-attachments/assets/3c2a670a-aa1a-41b1-aa5c-0049aaae6fed" />